 There was one human exposure during the field study where the veterinarian had a with an unknown amount of STELFONTA.
 The incident resulted in pain and necrosis of the center of the thumb at the point of needle stick.
 The wound healed over a period of three months.
 See Pictures 1 and 2 below.
 A separate needle stick injury period of three financias.
-See receives 1 and 2 events.
-A separate reference sector injug-was reported with a maximum potential dose of 0.1 mL tipilanol tigitate into the distal extremity of the left index finger, resulting in a localized burning sensation, local inflammation, bruising, muscular pain up the left arm, and localized tissue necrosis.
+See recurst status 2 work.
+A separate release such injuy was reported with a maximum potential dose of 0.1 mL tipilanol tigitate into the distal extremity of the left index finger, resulting in a localized burning sensation, local inflammation, bruising, muscular pain up the left arm, and localized tissue necrosis.
 Muscular pain resolved in the first 12-24 hours and the wound healed in 8 weeks.
 There have been other needle stick injuries reported, with at least one injection into a thumb, with minimal (stinging, pain, and swelling) to no adverse events associated with these accidental self-injections.